talf27/GarageManagementSystem/README.md

 # Garage Management System

-A software system that manages a vehicles garage of five types of vehicles:
+A software system that manages a vehicles garage with five types of vehicles:
 - Fueled Motorcycle
 - Electric Motorcycle
 - Fueled Car